Pylons/pyramid/docs/designdefense.rst

 Having context-sensitive declarative security for individual objects in the object graph is simply required for this class of application.
 Other frameworks save for Zope just do not have this feature.
-This is the one of the primary reasons that :mod:`repoze.bfg` was actually written.
+This is one of the primary reasons that :mod:`repoze.bfg` was actually written.

 If you don't like this, it doesn't mean you can't use